matter-labs/ansible-en-role/README.md

   - -c
 ```

-We recommend using [online]<https://pgtune.leopard.in.ua/> or [self-hosted](https://github.com/le0pard/pgtune) version with with "Online transaction processing system" preset as a good starting point for generating optimal config for your hardware.
+We recommend using pgtune [online]<https://pgtune.leopard.in.ua/> or [self-hosted](https://github.com/le0pard/pgtune) version with with "Online transaction processing system" preset as a good starting point for generating optimal config for your hardware.

 ## Step-by-step guide